What Is an SMS Risk Control Process?

 - equipment, and the

 In short, let's put out the fire if it is still burning.
-Some aviation service providers call their short term corrective actions and preventive actions "initial mitigating actions."
+Some aviation service providers call their short-term corrective actions and preventive actions "initial mitigating actions."

 By this point, safety managers have determined which managers are best equipped to deal with the reported issue.
-These managers are commonly department heads that have authority to assign personnel or direct funds to mitigate the risk.
-Best practices will assure us that a manager with risk acceptance authority is either the responsible manager or at the bare minimum, the manager must review and accept the risk managed by the implemented corrective and preventive actions.
+These managers are commonly department heads that have the authority to assign personnel or direct funds to mitigate the risk.
+Best practices will assure us that a manager with risk acceptance authority is either the responsible manager or at the bare minimum, the manager must review and accept the risk-managed by the implemented corrective and preventive actions.

 Modern SMS database programs include email notifications that track when a department head was notified and when the department head acknowledged that he is aware of the situation.
-A pain point for many aviation SMS solutions is when safety managers must draft lengthy emails to brief department head of the issue details.
+A pain point for many aviation SMS solutions is when safety managers must draft lengthy emails to brief the department head on the issue details.
 An optimized risk management process will manage these notifications with only a couple of mouse clicks.

 4. Develop Strategies to Manage Long-Term Risk